pulumi/terraform-provider-aws/website/docs/r/launch_configuration.html.markdown

 parameter will set the price on the Launch Configuration which will attempt to reserve your instances at this price.
-See the [AWS Spot Instance documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) for more information or how to launch [Spot Instances][3] with Terraform.
+See the [AWS Spot Instance documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) for more information or how to launch [Spot Instances][3] with this provider.

 ```hcl
 data "aws_ami" "ubuntu" {